How often does your insurer deny claims — and how often do patients win on appeal?

 Why this matters

-The denial is not the final word.
+Almost nobody appeals.
 Public data consistently shows that appeals are underused, even though many denials are reversed when patients challenge them.
 In the ACA marketplace, fewer than 1% of denied in-network claims are formally appealed.

 The new data is a lever, not an answer.
 Knowing your insurer denies 20% of claims doesn’t mean yours was wrongly denied.
 It does mean you should check whether the denial turns on missing paperwork, prior authorization, coding, coverage rules, or clinical criteria before giving up.

 Commercial/employer plans are not covered.
 If you’re on an ERISA self-funded plan through your employer, your insurer is not required to publish these metrics.
-Your appeal rights under 29 CFR § 2560.503-1 are still intact — we factor those into every appeal letter regardless.
+Your appeal rights under 29 CFR § 2560.503-1 are still intact — we factor those into every appeal regardless.

 Got a denial?
 Start the appeal.